ComputeCanada/hss23/content/intro.md

 +++
-title = "Introduction to Alliance offered services" slug = "intro"
+title = "Introduction to the Digital Research Alliance of Canada for Humanities and Social Sciences Researchers" slug = "intro"
 +++
 **February 14, 2023, 11:30-11:55am EST**